rfsussman/CS171_final_project/README.md

 You can view the finished website at https://rfsussman.github.io/CS171_final_project/ or by downloading this repository and running it on WebStorm or another IDE for web development.

-This webpage uses the bootstrap and D3 libraries for JavaScript.
-Specifically, this project uses D3 version 7 and modules for geographic mapping (topoJSON and d3-geo) and legends (d3-legend).
+This webpage uses the bootstrap and D3 libraries.
+Specifically, this project uses D3 version 7 and modules for geographic mapping (topoJSON and d3-geo) and legends (d3-legend); more information can be found in index.html.